George Lambert, 2nd Viscount Lambert: Early life

 Lambert was the eldest son of long-serving Devon Member of Parliament, the Rt.
 Hon.
 George Lambert.
 He was educated at Harrow and New College, Oxford.
 During World War II, he was commissioned into the Royal Engineers, but transferred to the Royal Artillery in 1940.
 He became a lieutenant-colonel and a war Office liaison officer, visiting the Mediterranean, India and South-East Asia Commands.

 Political career

 In Parliament, Lambert spoke on agriculture matters.
 After almost fifty years in Parliament, George Lambert senior stepped down at the 1945 general election and was created Viscount Lambert.
-Lambert younger stood successfully as a National Liberal candidate in his father's seat, South Molton.
+Lambert junior stood successfully as a National Liberal candidate in his father's seat, South Molton.
 In 1950 the constituency was abolished and replaced by Torrington, which Lambert continued to serve until his father's death in 1958, at which point he joined the House of Lords.
 This prompted the 1958 Torrington by-election and the Liberal Party's first by-election gain in almost thirty years.